Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

 ### Please wait for this to complete.
 The reason it takes some more time the first time has to do with the fact the container needs to be build for the first time.
 Next time you start a Codespace you will get access in a few seconds.

-## Valet is already added to Codespaces development environment
+## GAI is already added to Codespaces development environment

-Valet uses a Docker container to do all the work.
-This container is available the moment you are onboarded to Valet.
+GAI uses a Docker container to do all the work.
+This container is available the moment you are onboarded to GAI.
-Valet consist primarily out of two things we need to setup before we can do some work:

-- A Docker image that we need on our machine
-- A script `valet`, that drives the use of the Docker container on our workstation.

 Let us get started by setting up the tools so they work.

-### Verify image for Valet
+### Verify image for GAI

 In the terminal window in your Codespace environment (or in Visual Studio Code if you prefer to use that) type at the command-line: